k2view-academy/K2View-Academy/articles/TDM/tdm_gui/24_task_reference_tab.md

 The Reference tab is opened when checking the **Reference** Data Type setting in the **Additional Execution Parameters** tab.

 Extract tasks extract **Reference tables** from a source environment and store them in Fabric.
-Load tasks sync the Reference tables into Fabric if needed and load them to the target environment.
+Load tasks sync the Reference tables into Fabric if needed, and load them to the target environment.

 Click for more information about [Reference tables implementation](/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md).